Remy & Boo

-Remy & Boo is a Canadian animated children's television series created by Matthew Fernandes that premiered on Universal Kids on May 1, 2020.
-It centers on an adventurous 6-year-old girl and her best friend, a big and squishy pink robot.
+Remy & Boo is a Canadian animated children's TV series created by Matthew Fernandes that premiered on CBC in Canada and Universal Kids in US on May 1, 2020.
+It focuses on an adventurous 6-year-old girl and her best friend, who is a big, squishy, pink robot.
 The series was produced by Industrial Brothers in association with Boat Rocker Studios.

-After 26 episodes (52 half-hour segments), the series concluded on October 10, 2020.
+After 26 episodes (52 half-hour segments), the series concluded on October 10, 2020, but only ran for the first season.

 Premise

-The series follows Remy, an adventurous 6-year-old girl with a unique best friend named Boo, who is a big, squishy, pink robot.
+The series follows Remy Kay, an adventurous 6-year-old girl with a unique best friend named Boo, who is a big, squishy, pink robot.
 Fueled by Remy's indomitable spirit and Boo's can-do attitude, their days in Dolphin Bay are filled with new adventures both big and small, powered by two incredible imaginations.
 Through heartwarming, humorous and inventive storytelling, the characters discover their place in the world and learn that there is no greater power than the power of friendship.